 This vessel also features overlapping foot wells that each paddler can use to maximize comfort while paddling.
 The lack of included paddles means you’ll have to research and buy your own, but it still includes the seat backs.

 You may be slower than the other kayaks on the water, especially with decreased tracking capability, but this boat makes for a great sit-on-top option for advanced users and beginners alike.
+Learn about the best place to buy a kayak.

 #5 Old Town Twin Hero – Best 2 Person Sit In Kayak